Pakistan summons Afghan, Indian diplomats after soldiers, civilian killed

 An Afghan government spokesman could not be immediately reached.
 Afghan officials have in recent weeks accused the Pakistani military of several incidents of heavy artillery fire into Afghanistan.

-Both of the uneasy neighbors are battling militant factions along their largely porous border and each accuses the other of harboring their militant enemies.
+Both of the uneasy neighbours are battling militant factions along their largely porous border and each accuses the other of harbouring their militant enemies.

 Pakistan also summoned an Indian diplomat on Saturday after it said firing by Indian forces across the Line of Control (LoC) in the disputed territory of Kashmir killed a 40-year-old woman from the village of Balakot.

-The nuclear-armed neighbors have fought two of their three wars over Kashmir.
+The nuclear-armed neighbours have fought two of their three wars over Kashmir.

 The LoC, an old ceasefire line, is the de facto border between the parts of Kashmir that India and Pakistan administer.